d-ries/linux-essentials/05_filecontents/99_assignments.md

 inserted by echo.

 More difficult: It is also possible to do this with just one `echo` command.
-But you will need to search for the right option and escape characters in the manpage of `echo`
+But you will need to search for the right option to escape characters in the manpage of `echo`

 ## Task 7
 Use cat to copy the file .bashrc in your home folder to a new file named .bashrc.backup